cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 <img src="https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/EPAWaterSamples2.jpg?raw=true" alt="EPA Table of Water Samples">

-> *EPA table, in csv format, of water sampling on the Diné Reservation.*
+> *Figure 7: EPA table, in csv format, of water sampling on the Diné Reservation.*

 First we made a map of the EPA’s testing sites.
 There are a total of 225 testing sites, the  map showing the location of heavy metals we analyzed.

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/WellandSpringMap.jpg?raw=true" alt="Wells and Springs on the Reservation" width="60%" height="60%">

-> *Locations of wells and springs tested by the EPA that contain Al, Th, Sb, and U.*
+> *Figure 8: Locations of wells and springs tested by the EPA that contain Al, Th, Sb, and U.*

 ### How did we code that?